E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-One very important point of dask-traj is that we seek in the trajecotry file.
+One very important point of dask-traj is that we ``seek`` in the trajectory file.
 So if your files are stored in a format that does not have an efficient seek method, the loading of Trajectories will not get a speed-up, and might even be slower than MDTraj.

-Also, due to the way the code is writen in MDTraj, only a subset of functions are available at the moment, but this will be expanded further in the future.
+Also, due to the way the code is written in MDTraj, only a subset of functions are available at the moment, but this will be expanded further in the future.
-If you have a usecase that requires the conversion of a MDTraj functionality, not yet present in dask-traj, please
+If you have a use-case that requires the conversion of a MDTraj functionality, not yet present in dask-traj, please
 `make an issue <https://github.com/sroet/dask-traj/issues/new>`_ and I will focus on that.